Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_profiles.md

 3. **Missed Opportunities for Conflict Resolution**: There are instances where conflicts arise, but the scripts do not explore potential resolutions or compromises, which could add complexity to the characters' relationships.
 4. **Underdeveloped Collaborative Moments**: While there are collaborative scenes, they often lack detail on how the characters negotiate their differences, which is crucial for character development.

+## Proposed Enhancements
+1. **Incorporate Emotional Stakes**: Add dialogue that reflects the internal struggles and motivations of Cipher, Isabella, and Marcus during key interactions.
+For example, during a pivotal moment, Isabella could express her fears about the implications of Marcus's policies on vulnerable populations.
+2. **Explore Conflict Resolution**: Create scenarios where Cipher, Isabella, and Marcus find common ground, showcasing their ability to navigate ideological differences.
+For instance, during a strategy meeting, Isabella expresses her concerns, stating, "We must ensure that our advancements uplift everyone, not just the privileged."
+This reflects her struggle to balance her ideals with the practical implications of AI integration.
+3. **Detail Collaborative Efforts**: Expand on collaborative scenes to illustrate how Cipher, Isabella, and Marcus work together to address challenges, emphasizing their evolving relationships and the impact of their decisions on the broader narrative.

 ### Proposed Enhancements
 1. **Incorporate Emotional Stakes**: Add dialogue that reflects the internal struggles and motivations of Cipher, Isabella, and Marcus during key interactions.
 For example, during a pivotal moment, Isabella could express her fears about the implications of their policies on vulnerable populations.
 2. **Explore Conflict Resolution**: Create scenarios where Cipher, Isabella, and Marcus find common ground, showcasing their ability to navigate ideological differences.
 For instance, during a strategy meeting, Isabella expresses her concerns, stating, "We must ensure that our advancements uplift everyone, not just the privileged."
 This reflects her struggle to balance her ideals with the practical implications of AI integration.